ewbarnard/ReadingList/docs/Goals/project.md

 ## Project

 Our project intends to *demonstrate* each of the business goals.
-Our aim is to provide a "jumping-off poing" for diving into each topic.
+Our aim is to provide a "jumping-off point" for diving into each topic.

 This project is a small PHP CRUD (Create, Read, Update,